Jajmau

-Jajmau also known as Jajesmow during British Era, is a suburb of Kanpur, India.
+Jajmau formerly known as Jajesmow during British Era, is a suburb of Kanpur, India.
 It is situated on the banks of the Ganges River, and is an industrial suburb.
 It has the population of about 652,831 according to the census of 2011.
 The area comes under the jurisdiction of Kanpur metropolitan area.
 Jajmau is famous for its leather productions and tanneries, and has been recognized as one of the oldest sites in Kanpur.

 Name

 According to Paul Whalley, the name Jājmaū may be related to Sanskrit yajña, meaning "sacrifice", which became Old Hindi jaj.
 It could have gotten this name because the site was originally given to a priest who performed a sacrifice.
 The ending -maū could come from Sanskrit maryādā, meaning "shore" or "bank", or it could be a contraction of the name of the mahuā tree.

 Geography

 The city's coordinates are 26.4670° North and 80.3500° East, placing it 83 km from Lucknow.
 Jajmau is situated near the Ganges.
 The sub metro area of 40 km^{2} extends from Bibipur in the south to Chandar Nagar in the north and Ramadevi in the east to Jajmau extension in the west.